 Providing advanced geospatial analyses requires the development of targeted models associated with specific topics of inquiry.
-Koan typically starts with enormous volumes and heterogeneous types of data: unstructured data, measured data and engineered features that we construct.
-From these data features (sometimes >1,000), Koan uses different machine learning methods to evaluate the importance of different features through various iterative selection and optimization processes.
-Once the selection of features is made, these models can be used on new geographic areas, or with fine-tuning to be applied to other adjacent problem sets.
+Koan typically starts with enormous volumes and heterogeneous types of data: unstructured data, measured data and engineered features that we gather or construct.
+From these data features (sometimes >1,000), Koan uses different machine learning methods to evaluate the importance of features through various iterative selection and optimization processes.
+Once the selection of features is made, these models can be used on new geographic areas, or with fine-tuning, be applied to other adjacent problem sets.

-Rapid model training is only possible with an underlying platform and the pipeline tools that allow us to build new engineered features and effectively manage: feature selection, model selection, and testing
+Rapid model training is only possible with the underlying technology and software development that allow us to build new engineered features and effectively manage: feature selection, model selection, and testing.